KristoferMar/Kubernetes-Guide/README.md

 - Pods: Runs one or more closely related containers

 - Services: Sets up networking in Kubernetes Cluster
-    - ClusterIP: Exposes a set of pods to other objects in the cluster
+    - ClusterIP     : Exposes a set of pods to other objects in the cluster
-    - NodePort: Exposes a container to the outside world (only good for dev purposes)
+    - NodePort      : Exposes a container to the outside world (only good for dev purposes)
-    - LoadBalancer
-    - Ingress
+    - LoadBalancer  : Legacy way of getting network traffic into a cluster
+    - Ingress       : Exposes a set of services to the outside world

+Secrets: Securely stores a piece of information in the cluster, such as a database password

 ## Investigation resources